 The purpose of the HBCU Library Alliance is exclusively charitable and educational as set forth in the Articles of Incorporation.
 In pursuing such purposes, the Alliance shall not act so as to impair its eligibility for exemption under Section 501C(3) of the IRS Code of 1986, as amended.
 (Amended May 2009)

-Article III.
-Mission

-The HBCU Library Alliance supports the collaboration of information professionals dedicated to providing an array of resources designed to strengthen HBCUs and their constituents.

 [Delete this article.
 It repeats information included in Article II]

 Article IV.
 Membership